 They're lightweight and compact, which is impressive given the amount of tech inside.
 Because not only is there the Sony QN1e HD noise-cancelling processor, there are microphones, built-in controls, support for voice assistants, and of course Bluetooth compatibility.
 Battery life is six hours, although the supplied carry case doubles as a charger, giving you an extra 18 hours.
 That total of 24 hours is very respectable, especially considering the XM3's reduced price.

 Wonderfully musical, tonally natural and brilliantly punchy, these true wireless buds sound superb, and the noise-cancelling is excellent.
 Now they've been superseded by the XM4, there are plenty of deals to be had.
 Buy with confidence.

 Read the full Sony WF-1000XM3 review

 You can spend a lot more on a pair of sports headphones.
 But as anyone familiar with the phrase 'all the gear, no idea' will tell you, that's not always such a good idea.
 Because the JBL Reflect Flow Pro do everything you could need from a sports pair, and then some.

 They're waterproof, lightweight, comfortable and come with multiple ear tip fin options.
 They sound very decent for the money, too.
 They're like champion heptathletes – strong in all areas.

-Sure, pricier pairs will dig up a bit more detail in a track, and a little more subtlety.
+Sure, pricier pairs will dig up a bit more detail in a track, and deliver it with a little more subtlety.
 But they lack the Flow Pro's sheer ruggedness and ergonomics, not to mention their fantastic value.
 If you're looking for the best cheap noise-cancelling headphones for sports, you've just found them.